Can Money Buy Happiness? (22:57)

-Brian: So in your book, you document this research and break it down into five topical areas.
+Brian: In your book, you document this research and break it down into five topical areas.

 Brian: And so the book is broken down into about five different areas.
 I think it makes sense for our listeners if we walked through some of these areas, and we’ll start with the first one, which is your buying experiences.
 What do you mean by that?

-Brian: It’s like what they say about the Millennials, right?
-They want to buy experiences as opposed to toys from the research that’s out there.
+Brian: It’s like what they say about the Millennials.
+They want to buy experiences as opposed to toys, from the research that’s out there.
 Right?

-Elizabeth: Yeah, sometimes I hear a Millennial being mocked for their spending choices, that they’re buying these little experiences rather than saving up to buy a house.
-But interestingly, happiness research is really on their side.
-So, a great deal of research from the scientific literature actually suggests that buying a house, sort of the ultimate material thing that many of us dream of doing actually turns out not to be the greatest investment in our happiness.
+Elizabeth: Yes, sometimes I hear a Millennial being mocked for their spending choices, that they’re buying these little experiences rather than saving up to buy a house.
+Interestingly happiness research is really on their side.
+So, a great deal of research from the scientific literature actually suggests that buying a house, sort of the ultimate material thing that many of us dream of doing, actually turns out not to be the greatest investment in our happiness.
 Now, of course, there can be other good financial reasons to invest in a home.
-But interestingly, homeowners aren’t any happier than renters, on average.
-In contrast, people do seem to get a lot of happiness out of buying experiences — somebody who lives his or her life by investing in going to all the places in the world they’ve wanted to see, dining out at restaurants that they’ve dreamed about, going to the concerts by the artists that they most love may actually end up being happier than somebody who has all of this sort of plastic material trappings of success, like a fancy car and a nice house.
+But interestingly homeowners aren’t any happier than renters, on average.
+In contrast, people do seem to get a lot of happiness out of buying experiences.
+Somebody who lives their life by investing in going to all the places in the world they’ve wanted to see, dining out at restaurants that they’ve dreamed about, going to the concerts by the artists that they most love, may actually end up being happier than somebody who has all of this sort of plastic material trappings of success, like a fancy car and a nice house.

 Elizabeth: Millennials seem to have some pretty good insights into happiness.